datoviz/datoviz/docs/user/install.md

 # Installation

+!!! note
+    Making easy-to-install packages for common systems is a work in progress.
+Help needed!
+In the meantime, you need to manually compile the library.
+The best supported platform at the moment is Ubuntu 20.04.

 Visky should work on most systems.
 It has been developed on Linux (Ubuntu 20.04), tested on macOS (Intel).
 Windows support is preliminary, help needed.

 ## Dependencies